World Trade Center (2001–present): Planning

-Controversy and criticism
+Disputes

 There was much debate regarding the future of Ground Zero following the destruction of the World Trade Center.
 Disagreement and controversy regarding who owned the property and what would be built there hindered construction at the site for several years.
 Many wanted the World Trade Center to be rebuilt as it was before 9/11 according to a poll by Marist College.
-A project called Twin Towers II, which was to rebuild the original towers at a taller height, was led by an informal organization called the Twin Towers Alliance.
+The Twin Towers II proposal, which was to rebuild the original towers at a taller height, was led by an informal organization called the Twin Towers Alliance.
 Others did not want anything built there at all or wanted the entire site to become a memorial.
 Finally, a master plan was agreed upon, which would feature a memorial and museum where the original Twin Towers stood and six new skyscrapers surrounding it.

 The North Tower of the old World Trade Center featured a complex of venues on the 106th and 107th floors called Windows on the World; these were tourist attractions in their own right, and a social gathering spot for people who worked in the towers.
 This restaurant also housed one of the most prestigious wine schools in the United States, called "Windows on the World Wine School", run by wine personality Kevin Zraly.
 Despite numerous assurances that these local landmarks and global attractions would be rebuilt, the Port Authority scrapped plans to rebuild these WTC attractions, which has outraged some observers.

 An episode of CBS's 60 Minutes in 2010 focused on the lack of progress at Ground Zero, particularly on the lack of completion dates for a majority of the buildings, the main tower, One World Trade Center's having undergone three different designs, and the delays and monetary expense involved.
 Investor Larry Silverstein said the Port Authority's estimated completion date for the entire site was 2037, thirty-five years after work started.
 Although billions of dollars had already been spent on the project, he said Ground Zero "is still a hole in the ground".
 During an interview for the episode, Larry Silverstein said: "I am the most frustrated person in the world....I'm seventy-eight years of age; I want to see this thing done in my lifetime".